Frequently Asked Questions

 How does this help me justify my R&D budget to investors? ▼

-A landscape report serves as a "due diligence" document, proving to investors that your R&D direction is unique and protectable.
+The landscape report can be used as a “due diligence” report, showing investors that your R&D path is truly innovative.